-The First-level short specialisation degree in Nursing Care in Intensive and Emergency Areas provides the skills necessary for nursing care management in critical situations for adult patients, in hospital and non-hospital settings.
+The Master’s Degree in Nursing Care in Intensive and Emergency Settings provides the skills required for the nursing management of critical situations in both adult and pediatric patients in hospital and out-of-hospital contexts.

-After obtaining the Second-level short specialisation degree’s diploma, nurses become specialized professionals capable of applying the advanced competencies acquired in specific contexts, such multipurpose or specialist intensive and sub-intensive care units, in hubs, E.R., operating centres and operating rooms.
+Nurses who complete the Master’s program become specialist professionals capable of applying the advanced skills acquired in specific settings such as general or specialized intensive and sub-intensive care units in hub centers, emergency departments, SUEM (Emergency Medical Service) dispatch centers, and operating rooms.

 SPECIALIST AREA

-• Monitoring and support of neurological functions and pain
+• Monitoring and support of neurological function and pain management

-• Monitoring and support of critically pediatric patient
+• Monitoring and support of critically ill pediatric patients

 LAW AND RESEARCH